 The purpose of this class is to provide a personal, hands-on experience with the cultures and peoples of Spanish-America.
 Prior to the trip, the student will become familiar with the history, geography, politics, economy, religion, and fine arts of a specific country.
 Country selection will vary.
 Course taught in English.
-Spring, odd years.
-Three semester hours
+Spring, as needed.